 Standard car allowances remain the same from month to month and even year to year.
 Paying an equal amount every month can offset fixed expenses, since they are predictable and stable.
 But gas prices and mileage amounts can fluctuate month to month.

 Because standard car allowances are taxable, an employee may only receive 60-70% of the allowance after taxes.
-This is why car allowances may violate the law in states that require full reimbursement of expenses.
+This is why car allowances may be considered a violation of the law in states that require full reimbursement of expenses.

-Mileage rates like the IRS rate tend to under-reimburse fixed costs.
+Mileage rates, such as the IRS rate, tend to under-reimburse fixed costs.
 Here's why:

 When reimbursed per mile, a driver must drive a certain number of miles to cover all fixed costs.
-And the driver must drive an additional number of miles to cover their increasing variable costs.
+The driver must also drive an additional number of miles to cover their increasing variable costs.

 What if the driver does not drive enough?
 Or, what if the driver drives more miles than necessary to recoup all work-related car expenses?